-The process is simple.
-Well, as an importer what you have to do is to enlist the services of a clearing and forwarding agent, to process the importation documents for you.
-The agent will deal with the Kenya Revenue Authority customs electronically and clear the vehicle.
+The work of this agent is to process all the importation documents and details for you.
+The agent will deal with the Kenya Revenue Authority customs electronically and clear your vehicle for you.

 How to Import a Car in Kenya

-What are you Expected to Pay?
+What are you Expected to Pay? – Taxes

 The cost, insurance, and freight (CIF) can be determined from the current retail selling price of the vehicle (CRSP), available on the KRA website.

 Visit the KRA website, go to customs and border control, downloads and then click on customs downloads.

-On the customs download page, download the latest template of the following files;
+On the customs download page.
+Download the latest template of the following files;

 - New valuation template.